-Setting Default Description Home Disabled Select to display home control page as part of primary user control page interface. • Note: There must be at least two different types of automation devices added to the system (lights, locks or thermostats) to enable this option.
+Setting Default Description Home control page Disabled Select to display home control page as part of primary user interface.
+Image: There must be at least two different types of automation devices added to the system (lights, locks or thermostats) to enable this option.
 This feature can not be enabled if partitions are enabled.
 Door lock page Enabled Select to display the door lock page as part of the primary user interface when a door lock is added as a device.
-Thermostat Enabled Select to display the thermostat page as part of primary user page interface when a thermostat is added as a device.
-Scenes Enabled When enabled, a new icon appears enabling the use of Scenes support that have been created on Alarm.com.
-Note: This feature can not be enabled if Partitions are enabled.
+Thermostat page Enabled Select to display the thermostat page as part of primary user interface when a thermostat is added as a device.
+Scenes support Enabled When enabled, a new icon appears enabling the use of Scenes that have been created on Alarm.com.
+Image: Note: This feature can not be enabled if Partitions are enabled.